-We summarize the asymptotic resource requirements of a given RMQ data structure by the ordered pair $\langle f(n), g(n) \rangle$ , where f(n) denotes the storage space it requires measured in words and g(n) denotes its worst-case RMQ time for an array of size n.
+We summarize the asymptotic resource requirements of a given RMQ data structure by the ordered pair $\langle s(n), t(n) \rangle$ , where s(n) denotes the storage space it requires in words and t(n) denotes its worst-case RMQ time for an array of size n.
 Our discussion focuses primarily on these two measures of efficiency; other measures of interest include the preprocessing time and the update time.
-Note that similar notation is sometimes used to pair precomputation time and query time (e.g., [4, 18]).
+Note that similar notation is sometimes used to pair precomputation time and query time (e.g., [3, 6]).